|Home State||Civilian Occupation|

 Early Life & Family

-Frank Sanborn was born in Newark, Delaware on July 7, 1925, the son of Italian immigrants Nicholas (who worked for the Pennsylvania Railroad, 1883–1979) and Mary Anne Sanborn (née Charamella 1894–1951).
+Frank Sanborn was born in Newark, Delaware, on July 7, 1925.
+He was the son of Italian immigrants Nicholas Sanborn (who worked for the Pennsylvania Railroad, 1883–1979) and Mary Anne Sanborn (née Charamella 1894–1951).
 He had two brothers and five sisters.
 The Sanborn family was living at 131 South Chapel Street at the time of the 1930 and 1940 censuses.
+Sanborn completed two years of high school.

-When Sanborn registered for the draft on July 7, 1943, he was living at 131 South Chapel Street, across the street from his employer, the Continental Diamond Fibre Company.
-He was described as standing 5 feet, 5½ inches tall and weighing 129 lbs., with black hair and brown eyes.
-An April 19, 1946 article in the Wilmington Morning News stated that “Before entering the Navy he was a motion picture operator at the State Theatre in Newark.”
+When Sanborn registered for the draft on his 18th birthday, July 7, 1943, he was still living at 131 South Chapel Street, across the street from one of his employers, the Continental Diamond Fibre Company.
+He had a second job working for the State Theatre on Main Street as a motion picture projectionist.
+His military paperwork stated that he played baseball and described him as standing five feet, 4½ inches tall and weighing 120 lbs., with brown hair and eyes.
+He was Catholic.

 He trained at Bainbridge Md. then he went to [Naval Air Station] Sanford, Fla.
 Then to Shoemaker Calif.
 Then by air to Pearl Harbor.
 After Pearl Harbor he went to sea Duty to these places.
 [Saipan], Guam, [Iwo Jima], Tokyo Bay – Bougainville – […] we don’t know just where he went first.
 The war was nearly over when he left for those places.